-Gerhard Kramer’s research interests are primarily in information theory and communications theory, with applications to wireless, copper, and optical fiber networks.
-He is an IEEE Fellow and served as the 2013 President of the IEEE Information Theory Society.
-He was elected to the Bavarian Academy of Sciences and Humanities in 2015.
+Gerhard Kramer is an IEEE Fellow and served as the 2013 President of the IEEE Information Theory Society.
+He is a member of the Bavarian Academy of Sciences and Humanities since 2015.